Montenegro Wedding Traditions

 Wedding Day Luck and Omens

-Montenegrin wedding superstitions include numerous beliefs about fortunate and unfortunate wedding elements that 65% of couples still consider when planning.
+Montenegrin wedding superstitions include numerous beliefs about fortunate and unfortunate wedding elements that many couples still consider when planning.

 Common lucky beliefs:

-• Rain on wedding day: Brings wealth (believed by 80%)
+- Rain on wedding day: Believed to bring wealth

-• Right foot first: Bride entering new home (practiced by 70%)
+- Right foot first: Bride entering new home

 Traditional protective measures:

-• Evil eye prevention: Blue eye charms (45% of brides carry)
+- Evil eye prevention: Blue eye charms carried by some brides

 Traditional Wedding Attire Symbolism